Attractor sets and Julia sets in low dimensions: Dimension two

 where $q_j$ is a quasiconformal interpolation in two ring domains via Theorem \ref{thm:ann}.
+We note that $f_i$ and $\psi_j$ are injective on $\overline{\B^2}$ and so the inverses exist.

 If we consider the semigroup generated by $g_1,\ldots, g_m$, then each $g_j$ is analytic outside either of the rings for the domain of definition of $q_j$.
 But $g_j$ maps these rings onto the annulus $\{ z:1<|z|<2\}$, whence when we apply any of the $g_i$, we are analytic.
 Therefore the orbit of any point passes at most once through an application of a map with non-trivial distortion.
-Consequently, the semigroup generated by $g_1,\ldots, g_m$ is a quasiregular semigroup $G$ whose Julia set $J(G)$ agrees with $S$.
-This completes the proof of Theorem \ref{thm:1}.
+Consequently, the semigroup generated by $g_1,\ldots, g_m$ is a quasiregular semigroup $G$.